thomasbattram/thesis/index/thesis.knit.md

 ## Abstract {#abstract-04}
+Understanding the nature of EWAS associations is imperative for biological inference from these studies.
+This understanding may also impact future study design.
+Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and XXX% of studies did not account for both batch effects and cellular composition.
+However, characteristics of DNA methylation also likely influences EWAS associations - heritability and variability of DNA methylation explained X% of the effect estimate.
+ADD BIT ABOUT ABCG1

 ## Introduction {#introduction-04}
-Learning from the successes and mistakes we make is what drives forward development.
-Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, no cross-EWAS studies, comparing results across a large group of EWAS results has been performed.
+Learning from successes and mistakes helps drive forward development.
+Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, yet no cross-EWAS studies, comparing results across a large group of EWAS results has been performed.
 By exploring the patterns of association across a large group of EWAS, one can discover potential explanations for the results found, that may shed light on failings in the literature as well as shared epigenetic architectures across traits.

 Since the inception of EWAS, it has become clear that batch effects and cellular heterogeneity can generate false positives and bias effect sizes [@Price2018; @Forest2018; @Jaffe2014].
 However, there are examples of replication amongst EWAS results, [@Nano2017; @Kaushal2017; @Morris2017; @Hedman2017; @Braun2017; @Teschendorff2015; @Zeilinger2013] and further, use of triangulation can be used to bolster evidence that changes in DNA methylation estimated are unlikely due to bias.
 By way of an example, changes in DNA methylation at _AHRR_ have been replicated across multiple smoking EWAS [@Zeilinger2013; @Elliott2014; @Joehanes2016; @Bojesen2017] and as functional reaseach has implicated this gene in handling toxic substances found in tobacco smoke [@Zudaire2008], it seems unlikely these findings are chance occurances.

 The characteristics of the DNA methylome may also explain some EWAS findings.
 Heritability varies across DNA methylation sites [VanDongen2016; @McRae2014; @Hannon2018], and so if genetic effects are driving associations, either through confounding or with DNA methylation as a mediator, one would expect heritable sites to be commonly identified in EWAS.
 Variance is also heterogenous across sites [@Garg2018].
-Some studies have suggested removing sites with particularly low variability to increase power [@Meng2010; @Logue2017], but it is unclear whether this may actually remove important sites.
+Technical effects are more likely to influence DNA methylation variation at sites for which measured variation is low.
+Thus, some studies have advocated removing these sites to prevent reporting  generating false positives and to reduce the multiple testing burden [@Meng2010; @Logue2017].
+However, it is unclear how variance in DNA methylation relates to the magnitude of effect estimates.
 Experimental studies have shown DNA methylation changes at different locations of the genome correlate with different regulatory functions.
 For example, an increase in DNA methylation at transcriptional start sites is correlated with a decrease in gene expression [@Jones2012; @Ando2019; @Deaton2011], but an increase in DNA methylation within a gene body shows the opposite association [@Wolf1984; @Hellman2007].
 Thus, genomic location of DNA methylation sites is likely to influence their likelihood of association with a trait.

 Understanding underlying reasons that drive EWAS results is essential for future study design.
 This may come in the form of proper consideration of potential biasing factors, or by selecting certain DNA methylation sites based on their specific characteristics.
-Further, understanding the characteristics of DNA methylation-trait associations can inform the design of future technologies aimed at measuring DNAm for EWAS.
+Further, understanding the characteristics of DNA methylation-trait associations can inform the design of future technologies aimed at measuring DNA methylation for EWAS.

 Also, by examining the commonalities of EWAS results, one has the potential to uncover links between traits that have not previously been made or to identify new potential mediating factors between traits.